Jungfrau

-The Jungfrau (YOONG-frow, /de-CH/, "maiden, virgin"), at 4158 m is one of the main summits of the Bernese Alps, located between the northern canton of Bern and the southern canton of Valais, halfway between Interlaken and Fiesch.
+The Jungfrau (/ˈjʊŋfraʊ/ YOONG-frow), (Note: /de-CH/) at 4158 m is one of the main summits of the Bernese Alps, located between the southern canton of Bern and the northern canton of Valais, halfway between Interlaken and Fiesch.
 Together with the Eiger and Mönch, the Jungfrau forms a massive wall of mountains overlooking the Bernese Oberland and the Swiss Plateau, one of the most distinctive sights of the Swiss Alps.

-The summit was first reached on August 3, 1811, by the Meyer brothers of Aarau and two chamois hunters from Valais.
+The summit was first reached on 3 August 1811, by the Meyer brothers of Aarau and two chamois hunters from Valais.
 The ascent followed a long expedition over the glaciers and high passes of the Bernese Alps.
 It was not until 1865 that a more direct route on the northern side was opened.

 The construction of the Jungfrau Railway in the early 20th century, which connects Kleine Scheidegg to the Jungfraujoch, the saddle between the Mönch and the Jungfrau, made the area one of the most-visited places in the Alps.
 Along with the Aletsch Glacier to the south, the Jungfrau is part of the Jungfrau-Aletsch area, which was declared a World Heritage Site in 2001.

 Etymology

-The name Jungfrau ("maiden, virgin"), which refers to the highest of the three prominent mountains overlooking the Interlaken region, along with the Mönch ("monk") and the Eiger ("ogre"), is most likely derived from the name Jungfrauenberg given to Wengernalp, the alpine meadow directly facing the huge northern side of the Jungfrau, across the Trummelbach gorge.
+The name Jungfrau, which refers to the highest of the three prominent mountains overlooking the Interlaken region, along with the Mönch and the Eiger, is most likely derived from the name Jungfrauenberg given to Wengernalp, the alpine meadow directly facing the huge northern side of the Jungfrau, across the Trummelbach gorge.
 Wengernalp was so named for the nuns of Interlaken Monastery, its historical owner.
 Contrary to popular belief, the name did not originate from the appearance of the snow-covered mountain, the latter looking like a veiled woman.

 The "virgin" peak was heavily romanticized as "goddess" or "priestess" in late 18th to 19th century Romanticism.
 Its summit, considered inaccessible, remained untouched until the 19th century.
 After the first ascent in 1811 by Swiss alpinist Johann Rudolf Meyer, the peak was jokingly referred to as "Mme Meyer" (Mrs. Meyer).